ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a mount target for a file share with the API
 {: #fs-create-mount-target-api}

 This request creates or adds a mount target to an existing file share.
 In this example, the `vpc` property is specified because the file share's access control mode is `vpc`.
-Data encryption in transit can not be enabled.
+Data encryption in transit cannot be enabled.

 Access control modes of the mount target and the share must match.
 Both must be either `vpc` or `security_group`.
 When you create a mount target with `security_group` access mode, pay attention to the share's `allowed_transit_encryption_modes`.
 The `transit_encryption` value must reflect what is allowed for the share.
 {: important}